pmaher1/MATH1061-Notes/README.md

-# mytutjava
+# MATH1061-Notes
-My solutions for university questions on Java
+My notes for one of my university courses, MATH1061

 ## Progress